-Cannabis Businesses, Investors Can Reap Tax Savings when they Plan Right by Joshua P. Heberling, CPA
+Cannabis Businesses, Investors Can Reap Tax Savings When They Plan Well by Joshua P. Heberling, CPA

 Even as New York prepares to join a growing number of U.S. states to legalize the sales of marijuana for recreational purposes, cannabis continues to be treated on the federal level as an illegal Schedule I substance.
 As a result, taxpayers involved in the cannabis industry, either as investors or business operators, face a landmine of financial and legal challenges.
 The good news is that cannabis companies and their investors do have opportunities to enjoy both profits and tax savings without breaking federal tax laws.